trainrush/trainrush/README.md

 > + my memory is far from good, it is inconsistent.
 I may not always remember who you are. please remind me if you need!!
 > + I tend to space out a lot.
 I may not reply or react immediately. please don't be afraid to repeat something if I don't catch it!
 > + I'm not great with cues, and can't always tell if I've done something to make someone uncomfortable. tell me if I do something! be blunt if you need!
 I assure you, I won't mind.
-> + I don't start interactions on my own very often.
-It doesn't mean I don't want to talk!
-I'm just a very anxious person.
+> + I often don't start interactions or reach out much on my own.
+It doesn't mean I don't want to talk!!
+I'm just a very introverted person.
 > + <a href="https://tonetags.carr" target="_blank">tone tags</a> are appreciated, but not needed.

 <hr>